bast/paragliding-aerodynamics/slides.md

 - Higher sink rate
 - More Gs (you feel heavier)
 - More wing loading
-- The pendulum weight (pilot) speeds up
+- The pendulum weight (pilot) swings faster around the turn

 ### What this means in practice